pingswept/me30-website/content/logistics/exercises.md

 For each of the set-ups below, provide 12 V as V_in, and predict the output voltage V_out.

 After you've written down your predictions for V_out, build the circuits and use your multimeter to measure V_out.
-If your predictions were off, try to figure out why
+If your predictions were off, try to figure out why.

 ![Voltage dividers](/img/voltage-dividers-2022.png)